Field¶

 from_source() and are normally accessed as members of a

-with collections of fields.
+select, iterate over, and manipulate collections of fields.

-Component-based metadata¶
+High-level metadata¶

 The Field class is not polymorphic.
-Instead it is composed of a set of replaceable, polymorphic components, each responsible for a distinct aspect of the metadata:
+Instead it is composed of a set of replaceable, polymorphic components, each responsible for a distinct aspect of the metadata.

 Attribute |